Rhytidectomy

 Rhytidectomy, also known as facelift surgery, is a procedure that repositions the soft tissues of the midface and lower face and removes areas of excess skin.
 This typically involves adjustment of the deeper musculoaponeurotic system (SMAS) layers as well as the skin to support a change in facial contours.

-Dr Steven Liew (FRACS, MED0001151298) performs deep-plane rhytidectomy, a technique that mobilises deeper facial layers to reposition soft tissues while minimising surface skin tension.
+Dr Steven Liew (FRACS, MED0001151298) performs a deep-plane rhytidectomy (facelift), a technique that mobilises deeper facial layers to reposition soft tissues while minimising surface skin tension.

 Surgical Approach